ahadjidj/Streaming-Workshop-with-HDF/README.md

     - **workshop/StrongPassword** usable from remote and has full privileges on the workshop DB

 # Lab 2 Platform preparation (admin persona)
-To enforce best practices and a minimal governance, there are a few tasks that an admin should do before granting access to the platform.
+To enforce best practices and governance, there are a few tasks that an admin should do before granting access to the platform.
 These tasks include:
   - Define users, roles and privileges on each tool (SAM, NiFi, Etc)
   - Define the schemas of events that we will use.
 This avoids having developpers using their own schemas which makes applications integration and evolution a real nightmare.
   - Define and enforce naming convention that makes it easier to manage applications lifecycle (eg. NiFi PG and processors names)